Steptoe and Son: Plot

 Many episodes revolve around sometimes violent disagreements between the two men, Harold's attempts to bed women and momentary interest over things found on his round.
 Much of the humour derives from the pathos of the protagonists' situation, especially Harold's continually thwarted (usually by the elder Steptoe) attempts to better himself, and the unresolvable love/hate relationship that exists between the pair.

 Albert almost always comes out on top, and routinely proves himself superior to his son whenever they compete, such as when they played snooker into the night and pouring rain in 1970, and Scrabble and badminton in the 1972 series.
 Harold takes these games extremely seriously and sees them as symbols of his desire to improve himself, but his efforts come to nothing each time.
 His father's success is partly down to greater skills but is aided by cynical gamesmanship and undermining of his son's confidence.
 In addition, Albert habitually has better judgement than his son, who blunders into multiple con tricks and blind alleys as a result of his unrealistic, desperate straw-clutching approach.
 Occasionally the tables are turned, but overall the old man is the winner.

 Harold is infuriated by these persistent frustrations and defeats, even going to the extent in "Divided We Stand" (1972) of attempting to partition the house so that he does not have to share with his selfish, uncultured and negative father.
 His plan ends in failure and ultimately he can see no way out.
 However, for all the bitterness there is an essential bond between the pair.
 In bad situations, Harold sticks by his father, and Albert looks out for his son.
 This protective bond is shown in several episodes, such as "Full House" (1963) when Albert wins back Harold's money in a game of cards against Harold's manipulative group of friends, and "The Seven Steptoerai" (1974) when they are menaced by a local gangster running a protection racket and team up with some of Albert's friends to fight off the gangster's thugs.

 The 1974 Christmas special ended the run and it first appears Harold is once again at the bad end of poor planning, when he books a Christmas holiday abroad, but then finds his passport is out of date.
 His father must go alone, and Harold, tearfully it seems, waves him off to enjoy a potential good time without him.
 Harold trudges away, only to jump in a car with a woman to drive off on his own holiday, revealing that he had engineered the whole situation from the beginning.

+"Steptoe and Son" is the Steptoes' trading name, but as established in the first episode, the "Son" is not Harold as initially believed, but Albert.
+The name dates from when he and his mother (or father, depending on which storyline you believe) worked the rounds.
+The first series has the pair as very rough looking and often dirty and wearing ragged clothes, but they were portrayed as cleaner in later series.